 Membership Rewards redemption options

 |Redemption option||Point value (cents)|

 |Shopping partner purchases (Best Buy, Grubhub, Walmart and more)||0.7|

 |Excise tax offset fee (for transfer to domestic travel partners)||0.5|

 Using American Express points for gift cards

-American Express lets you redeem your points for a variety of gift cards, including travel, restaurants and retailers.
-This is a relatively decent redemption option – most of the gift cards will give you a value of 1 cent per point, which is on par for Membership Rewards.
+American Express lets you redeem your points for various gift cards, including travel, restaurants and retailers.
+Gift cards are a decent redemption option – most of the gift cards will give you a value of 1 cent per point, which is on par for Membership Rewards.
 You’ll need to watch out for lower-value gift cards, however.
 American Express brand gift cards go for only 0.5 cents per point.

 Using American Express points on Amazon and other shopping partners

 American Express has many shopping partners – including Amazon, Walmart, Grubhub and Best Buy – that allow you to link your account to their sites and apply your points at checkout with a single click.
 Additionally, you can use your Membership Rewards points via PayPal anywhere that accepts the service.
 These options are convenient, but they’re also a poor use of points since you only get a value of 0.7 cents back for each point.

 The American Express shopping portal gives you an even worse value on your points.
 Though you will find a bevy of merchandise through the portal, your rewards are worth 0.5 cents per point.
 If you’re determined to use your Membership Rewards points for online shopping, visiting one of American Express’s shopping partners may be your best bet.